hubzero/hubzero-cms/README.md

 ## Contributing

-HUBzero is an open source project, with code contributions from nuermous groups and organizations.
+HUBzero is an open source project, with code contributions from numerous groups and organizations.
 If you'd like to contribute, please read the Contribution Guidelines found at https://help.hubzero.org/documentation/current/webdevs/index/contributions.

 ## Issues